 Section 3 The Nigerian Telecommunications market - information on the development and current state of the Nigerian telecommunications industry and its key players Section 4 The Regulatory Environment - overview of the Commission's regulatory remit and selected regulatory frameworks governing the licensing and operation of telecommunications services in Nigeria Section 5 Spectrum offered - specific description of the Spectrum block on offer and its relationship to the National Frequency Plan, in addition to information on various technical and operational topics Section 6 Auction process - information on the specific style of the Auction procedure including information on pre-qualification criteria, Auction timing and Auction rules Section 7 Instructions to Applicants - information and instructions for parties wishing to apply to take part in the process.
-Instructions relate to template documentation, license applications forms and the IBD

-- Section 8 Contact details and further information contact details relating to specific activities within this process and for the submission of questions - Appendices Template documentation examples, copies of the applicable licenses and an Auction process overview diagram.
+Instructions relate to template documentation, license applications forms and the IBD Section 8 Contact details and further information - contact details relating to specific activities within this process and for the submission of questions process overview diagram.